 NSW Skilled Work Regional visa (subclass 491) requirements

-NSW Target Sectors
+NSW Priority Sectors

 The 491 visa is a provisional visa for skilled workers.
 The NSW Government can nominate eligible skilled applicants who will commit to working in critical sectors in regional New South Wales.